RobbieRotten/obsidian/content/UTS Law Notes/Australian Constitutional Law Notes.md

       - the federal government operating from Canberra, and the six regional State governments
     - Decentralisation allows for more local participation in decision- making.
       - Federalism is also a means of preserving the rights and preferences of local communities as well as minorities who are confined to certain territories.
-    - s 109, which dictates that Commonwealth laws prevail over State laws in cases of inconsistency, arguably renders it too easy, via the “cover the field” test,
+    - s 109, which dictates that Commonwealth laws prevail over State laws in cases of inconsistency, arguably renders it too easy, via the "cover the field" test,
 - FROM COLONISATION TO FEDERATION
   - In any case, any question of the legal validity in English law was treated as settled by the passage in 1828 by the Imperial Parliament of the Australian Courts Act 1828 (UK)
     - By establishing a formal legal system through the Australian Courts Act 1828, the British Parliament was effectively reinforcing the claim over Australia as part of the British Empire.